How to Start a Taxi Business in Romania: All You Need to Know

 2. How long does it take to get a taxi license in Romania?

-The process can take several weeks to months, depending on the municipality.
-Ensure you have all required documents and meet local requirements to avoid delays.
+The licensing process can take several weeks to a few months, depending on the municipality.
+In cities like Bucharest where license numbers may be capped, acquiring an existing license from a retiring operator may add time and cost.
+Ensure you have all required documents including vehicle inspection certificates, insurance, criminal record clearance, and driver certifications ready before submitting your application to avoid delays.

 3. Can a foreigner start a taxi business in Romania?